Written by Aaron R. Winston

 - 40% (4/10) of the trial award amount

-Insurance Companies Can Be Slow to Send Your Settlement Check in the Mail
+Insurance Companies are Slow to Send Your Settlement Check

 If the insurer willingly does not send the settlement payment for an extended period, they can be penalized, resulting in more money for you, the claimant.
 This is not a common occurrence but can happen nonetheless.

 Accounting for human error is an important detail when awaiting settlement funds.
 Even once the insurer has sent their payment, there remains the issue of check clearance.

 Settlement Check Has to Clear at the Bank